willow-ahrens/FinchSystemPaper/response.md

 end
 ```

-We will also expand the section on wrapperization and masks to show the interface and clarify how they are allowed to modify Looplets.
-Additionally, this further shows the productivity in Finch: by adding more wrappers that reinterpret looplet nests in different ways, we can allow users to experiment with different low level strategies: for an index expression `i+j`, the compiler currently scans through i after looking up j, but other strategies are possible.
-And this is in addition to just mixing one strategy for an index expression with many different structures.

 ## Clarifying the Evaluation

 Reviewer A asks that we compare to another SpMV and SpGEMM implementation (in addition to TACO and Julia), we agree that this would strengthen the work and plan to include a comparison against Eigen, SparseTIR, or Cora on the datasets where it is relevant.
 Other related work is either specialized to different architectures (such as Taichi to GPUs) or is not open source (such as MKL or STUR).

-Reviewer A also requests geo-mean speedups for our SpMV and SpGEMM implementations, which were _ and _, respectively.
-We plan to include geo-mean speedups.
+As suggested by Reviewer A, we also plan to report our geo-mean speedups, which were:

-The SpGEMM dataset was chosen to be the matrices in  [101].
+The SpGEMM dataset was chosen to be the matrices in [101], a matrix test set designed to reveal asymtoptic differences in SpGEMM algorithms.
 We separated the matrices into small matrices and large matrices.
 Because of asymptotic slowdowns, we couldn’t run TACO outer products or inner products on the large matrices.
-However, since the matrices are organized by size in the small matrix plot, we can already see the beginnings of a trend where the performance of TACO outer products and inner products perform worse as the matrix size increases.
+However, since the matrices are organized by size in the small matrix plot, we can already see the beginnings of a trend where the TACO outer products and inner products perform worse as the matrix size increases.
 We will include a dedicated scaling plot to make these relationships more clear.
-Moreover, we used a matrix test set designed to reveal this asymtoptic difference, as seen in (Cite Joel's paper).

 > **Reviewer B**: “In Section 6.1, the text says that the program in Figure 14 is restricting its attention to the canonical triangle using masks, but it looks like all three flavors are looping over the bounds of i and j in their entirety?”

 > **Reviewer C**: "Please quantify and comment upon the overheads due to extra book keeping code generated by the compiler inside loop nests."

 To Reviewer B, this is a typo in the text.
 For symmetric SpMV, we found it is faster to pre-compute the strict triangle of the argument and re-use it within the kernel, to simplify the logic.
-It is of course possible to add an `if i < j` statement and compute the triangle on the fly without accessing the whole matrix, but the runtime of SpMV is impacted because this changes the exit condition of that loop.
+It is of course possible to add an `if i < j` statement and compute the triangle on the fly without accessing the whole matrix, but the runtime of SpMV is impacted because this changes the exit condition of the innermost loop.

 In general, we have found Finch is quite adept at lifting conditionals to the highest level of the loop nest, but that there is a tradeoff between the branching between specialized routines and the benefits of such specialization.
 Specialization is better in cases where the specialized routine is much faster and much more frequent (such as the zero region of a sparse tensor, which becomes a no-op).
 In practice, this has led us to sometimes ask Finch to de-specialize certain conditional expressions, and is another example of how Finch can widen the design space for structured operators.
 We will include a discussion of this tradeoff in the paper.